constrain

 |---|---|---|---|

 The first already-placed child in the list acts as the anchor on each specified axis (read at that child's anchor).
 Unplaced children are moved to match it (placed at their own anchor).
-If no child is placed yet, the layer's own edge is used as the baseline (start = 0, middle = midpoint, end = full extent).
+If no child is placed yet, the fallback depends on the axis's underlying space: a scaled axis uses the scale origin posScale(0), a pixel-pure axis uses the layer's own edge (start = 0, middle = midpoint, end = full extent, baseline = layer origin).
 When both x and y are given, x is resolved before y.

 Per-child anchors